-3. WYSIWYM Concept
+3. WYSIWYM CONCEPT

-In this section we introduce the fundamental WYSI-WYM concept and formalize key elements of the concept.
-Formalizing the WYSIWYM concept has a number of advantages: First, the formalization can be used as a basis for design and implementation of novel applications for authoring, visualization, and exploration of semantic content (cf. Section 4).
-The formalization serves the purpose of providing a terminology for software engineers and UI designers to communicate efficiently and effectively.
-It provides insights into and an understanding of the requirements as well as corresponding UI solutions for proper design and implementation of semantic content management applications.
-Secondly, it allows to evaluate and classify existing user interfaces according to the conceptual model in a defined way.
-This will highlight the gaps in existing applications dealing with semantically enriched documents and will help to optimize them based on the defined requirements.
+In this section we introduce the fundamental WYSIWYM concept and formalize key elements of the concept.
+Formalizing the WYSIWYM concept has a number of advantages: First, the formalization can be used as a basis for implementations (cf. Section 4).
+Secondly it allows to evaluate and classify existing user interfaces according to the conceptual model in a defined way.
+Also, the formalization serves the purpose of providing a terminology for software engineers, user interface and domain experts to communicate efficiently and effectively.